Proper proximality in non-positive curvature: Introduction

 For $\cat$ cubical groups, combining Corollary~\ref{corintro:ccc} with weak amenability (established by Guentner and Higson in \cite{GH}), we recover a theorem that follows from works of Ozawa and Popa \cite{OP} and Popa and Vaes \cite{PV}: all the above statements hold without the restriction that the Cartan subalegbras and the group actions be weakly compact (see Corollary~\ref{cor:von-neumann} for a precise statement).

 Finally, in the mapping class group setting, combining proper proximality with a theorem of Kida \cite{Kid,Kid2} on orbit equivalence rigidity for ergodic probability measure-preserving actions of $\Mod(\Sigma)$, we derive that the von Neumann algebra $L^\infty(X)\rtimes\Mod(\Sigma)$ associated to a weakly compact ergodic probability measure-preserving essentially free action of $\Mod(\Sigma)$ recovers the action (up to stable conjugation) among the class of weakly compact actions of countable groups (see Theorem~\ref{theo:kida} for a precise statement).
-See also \cite[Section~7.4]{HH} for further applications to the context of Artin groups.

 \paragraph*{Perspectives.} Rank one $\cat$ groups and hierarchically hyperbolic groups are two instances of non-positively curved groups in geometric group theory.
 It is natural to ask whether proper proximality holds for further classes of groups with features of non-positive curvature.
 One could e.g.\ wonder about groups acting properly on proper coarse median spaces or on spaces with convex geodesic bicombings, about systolic groups (where \cite{OP} provides a natural compactification to work with), automatic or biautomatic groups, or small cancellation groups for example.